 By Nisha & Vasu from Lemonicks

-Today it is home to the City Museum with permanent display of documents, signet rings, sceptres, along with many collections of paintings, firearms, ceramics, clocks etc. It is also popular for wedding shoots.
+Today it is home to the City Museum with a permanent display of documents, signet rings, sceptres, along with many collections of paintings, firearms, ceramics, clocks, etc. It is also popular for wedding shoots.

 If you want to fish, the River Drava is located about a couple of miles away.
 You will find people fishing here and also see a lot of water birds floating around.